Kentucky Wildcats men's basketball: The Mardi Gras Miracle (1994)

 Kentucky started the next season ranked #1 but would underachieve, falling short of the Elite Eight for the only time under Pitino.
 The highlight of the season was the "Mardi Gras Miracle", a game where Kentucky trailed LSU 68–37 with 15:34 left, but outscored them 62–27 over the remainder of regulation to win 99–95.

 The Untouchables and championship number six (1996)

 Starting in 1996, Kentucky would put together a string of Final Fours with help from 9 future NBA players.
-The "Untouchables" as they were nicknamed, would only lose twice, to Final Four bound UMass Minutemen (coached by current Kentucky coach John Calipari) and Mississippi State.
+The "Untouchables" as they were nicknamed, would only lose twice, to Final Four bound UMass Minutemen (coached by future Kentucky coach John Calipari) and Mississippi State.
 It was with their overwhelming talent and chemistry that would win Kentucky their sixth national title in the 1996 NCAA tournament, Kentucky's first NCAA championship in 18 years.

 The Unbelievables (1997)

 The following year, Pitino's Kentucky team made it back to the national title game, losing to Arizona in overtime in the finals of the 1997 NCAA tournament.
 Pitino's fast-paced teams at Kentucky were favorites of the school's fans.
 It was primarily at Kentucky where he implemented his signature style of full-court pressure defense.
 By the end of the Pitino era, Kentucky went from banned from the post season to going to three of the last five Final Fours and five of the last six Elite Eights.
 For this the 1997 team was dubbed the "Unbelievables" for taking a team that was not expected much of to return the Wildcats back to the championship game for a second time.

 Pitino left Kentucky in 1997 to coach the NBA's Boston Celtics, he then went on to coach Kentucky's in-state rival, the University of Louisville.